MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide End* --

-Classless Internet Domain Routing, a snazzy way of specifying internet address ran
+Classless Internet Domain Routing, a snazzy way of specifying a range of internet addresses in one fell swoop.

 # Keypairs

 "What's a key pair?"
 I hear you not ask.